erniecauthen/StudentPasswordApplication/README.md

 ### Prerequisites

-Linux Ubuntu 16.04 LTS
+*   Linux Ubuntu 16.04 LTS
-Windows Server 2008 R2 hosting ADUC
+*   Windows Server 2008 R2 hosting ADUC
-Domain Admin level account with a secure password which never expires Windows Server 2008 R2 with MSSQL 2012
+*   Domain Admin level account with a secure password which never expires
+*   Windows Server 2008 R2 with MSSQL 2012
-A way to import accounts from Banner (or your version of Banner) into MSSQL
+*   A way to import accounts from Banner (or your version of Banner) into MSSQL

+## Deployment

 ### Installing